tc39/proposal-type-annotations/README.md

 ```

 > Note that in TypeScript, interfaces can define only "object" types.
 This is a constraint in
-  TypeScript and not a constraint for JavaScript.
+  TypeScript and not a constraint for JavaScript in this proposal.

 ### Importing and exporting types